The-Real-Anish/HR-Diagrams/README.md

 # Files

 The catalog has been taken from the "meth01" file in https://archive.stsci.edu/prepds/hugs/ .
-It has a file size of over 118MB so I'm not currently including it in the repository.
+It has a file size of over 118MB.